patrickrall/Qumquat/README.md

 ### Application: Measure state

 A common application of `x.perp` is to measure in a basis containing a target state.
-For example, say we prepared `x` to be close to a target state and we want to test how close to the target we are.
-Then the probability returned by `qq.postselect` could be usedas follows:
+For example, say we prepared `x` to be close-ish to a target state and we want to test how close to the target we are.
+Then the probability returned by `qq.postselect` could be used as follows:

 ```python
 x = qq.reg(0)
 target = [0,1]

 # do something, e.g. amplitude amplification, to approximately turn x into target

 with x.perp(target) as p:
     prob = qq.postselect(p == 0)

 # x is now target, prob now contains magnitude square of overlap.
 ```

 ### Application: Grover's search

 Another application of `x.perp` is amplitude amplification or Grover's search.
 While we usually do not have access to a unitary that prepares the target state (otherwise, why use amplitude amplifaction at all?) we need a utility to reflect around the initial state.